diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us002/01.requirements-engineering/Readme.md

 >
 > **Answer:** That's right.

+> **Question:** When generating a team automatically, if, for example, one of the skills is driving a car and there are 3 employees who fulfil it, which one will the system introduce faster?
+One who also fulfils another requested skill, or does it choose which one?
+How does he choose collaborators more precisely?
+>
+> **Answer:** At the moment there are no restrictions on the ranking of teams, so you can choose any algorithm that produces a solution (if there is one) that meets the requirements; if there isn't one, you should report it.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** It should not be possible to register a new job if it already exists in the system.